Br1sbane/test02/content/blog/Key_Blockchain_Terms.md

  are exactly as Apps, just built on a blockchain.
 There is no company behind and no CEO.
 Instead, these networks are built, operated, and maintained by their users.

-•	**Decentralization**: As the old saying goes, we should not put all our eggs in the same basket.
-The same goes for blockchain.
-The encrypted data is spread across a large network of computer storage spaces.
+•	**Decentralization**: As the old saying goes, do not put all eggs in one basket.
+This is what blockchain is doing.
+Every basket is a user.
+And data is spread across a large network of computers.
+If one of those computers stop working, the remaining computers store the same data.

 •	**Distributed ledger technology (DLT)** is another word for blockchain.

-•	**Immutable**: In a WhatsApp group, everybody can write, but one cannot change the messages of others.
-If I would like to correct my message, I would write another message and everybody can see the entire history of messages.
+•	**Immutable**: Everybody can put a brick on a brickwall.
+But if you try to remove one brick from a lower layer and replace it with another, everybody will notice it and will disagree with the change.
 The same goes for blockchain.
-Records will be updated with clear traceability.
+Users can add transactions, but changing a record (**tampering**) will not be possible.

 • **Interoperability**: Within HR, we are familiar with the problem of having too many HR Systems which do not talk to each other and operate in silos.
 The same goes for blockchain.
 Most blockchains do not work across other blockchains.
 Some of them are specifically designed to operate with other blockchains.
 The feature of blockchains being able to talk to each other is called interoperability.

-•	**Open source**: If you publish the receipt of your granny’s famous pumpkin pie, everybody will know it, will be able to check the ingredients and will be able to make it.
-Open source software works in a similar way: if the code is published, everybody will be able to read it, inspect it, recreate it, improve it etc. The advantage is that one can have full overview if data is being collected without users knowledge or any other “monkey business” is going on.
+•	**Open source**: If you publish the receipt of your granny’s famous pumpkin pie, everybody will be able to replicate it.
+Open source software works in a similar way: if the code is published, everybody will be able to read it, inspect it, recreate it, improve it etc. The advantage of it is that any potential “monkey business" such as collecting user data will be visible.

 •	**Peer-to-peer (P2P) network**: When computers are connected directly to each other without a central server.

-•	**Metaverse**: Virtual spaces where users live their lives online e.g. Zoom conferencing, virtual assessment centers, job interviews, gaming worlds etc.

-•	**Non-custodial**: As blockchain is decentralized, there is no company behind it securing your assets on your behalf and no hotline to turn to.
-Instead, each user is the owner of their digital assets incl. their own data and they take care of the security.
+•	**Non-custodial, also self-custodial**: As blockchain is decentralized, there is no company behind it securing your assets on your behalf.
+Also there is no hotline to turn to when you lose your password.
+Instead, owners educate themselves how to take proper care of their digital assets.

-•	**Smart Contract**: The rules of a classical contract (if you deliver service X to me, I will pay you Y amount.
-If the flight is cancelled, a pre-agreed compensation is paid out.) can be programmed on a blockchain.
-Once the event happens, the condition e.g. payment is triggered automatically.
-This happens much faster, without any administration and without fees for intermediaries.
+•	**Smart Contract**: The conditions of a classical contract (if you deliver service X to me, I will pay you amount Y.) can be programmed on a blockchain.
+Once the event happens, the condition e.g. the payment is triggered automatically with the nice side effect of being fast and cost efficient.

 •	**Trusted intermediaries**: These are the people who we rely on to complete a transaction e.g. banks, brokers etc. The promise of blockchain is to eliminate these completely.
-You might have heard: Banking without banks, insurance without insurers, contracts without lawyers, selling music without publishers.
-The blockchain connects seller and buyer directly without any central party.
+You might have heard: Banking without banks, insurance without insurers, contracts without lawyers, publishing without publishers etc..
+The blockchain connects sellers and buyers directly without the need for any central party.

-•	**Web3** (also «decentralized web», «fair internet» or “next generation internet”): If you have enough from Facebook, Google and others tracking every step you take, you will love the Web3 vision (realization in early stages).
+•	**Web3** (also «decentralized web», «fair internet» or “next generation internet”): If you have enough from being tracked across all your smart devices, you will love the Web3 vision.
 The concept is based on blockchain where internet is a distributed network without any central player collecting, storing and selling your data.
 Web3 “gives the power back to the people”.
 Users control their own data.
-They can hold digital copyrights, digital currencies, digital art etc. and transfer them to other users without the need for lawyers, banks or authorized
+They can hold and transfer digital copyrights, digital currencies, digital art etc. without the need for lawyers, banks or authorized sellers.